A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Data and Inferential Questions

 \subsection{Implications for Inference}

-$E$ dataset is representative but comprises egocentric, incomplete networks; $H$ dataset is very selective but of complete networks. $E$ generalises better to the population of Flanders. $H$ allows higher-order (e.g., triadic) effects to be estimated, and includes Brussels.
-Combining information from multiple surveys with different strengths is not uncommon, and a variety of approaches can be used \citep{ElRa18c}.
+$E$ dataset is representative but consists of egocentric, incomplete networks; $H$ dataset is very selective but of complete networks. $E$ generalises better to the population of Flanders. $H$ allows higher-order (e.g., triadic) effects to be estimated, and includes Brussels.
+Combining information from multiple surveys with different strengths is not uncommon, and a variety of approaches can be taken \citep{ElRa18c}.

 These data and the substantive problem are particularly amenable to a model-based approach: the ERGM framework seamlessly integrates exogenous (e.g., age) and endogenous (e.g., friend-of-a-friend) effects likely to be relevant.
 The model-based approach is also feasible: unlike some egocentric data \citep{KrMo17i} each respondent's contacts in $E$ could be identified uniquely within the household, so model-based inference of \citet{HaGi10m} is possible.